 We were up bright and early (perhaps not so bright) on New Year’s Day to catch our flight back home.
-No time for breakfast as we all preferred to get more sleep and knowing that we could eat in the airport lounge and that we would be well fed on our flight.
+No time for breakfast as we all preferred to get more sleep.
+We also knew that we could eat in the airline lounge and that we would be well fed in first class.

 A short walk across the street and down a few flights of stairs and we were on our train on the way to the airport.
 Ben was quite excited to see that it was a double decker train, which he had seen on our last train ride.
 Ted put a damper on Ben’s plans to ride on the top, however, declaring that it was too much of a hassle to climb the stairs with luggage.
 So we dutifully trooped to the lower level when we boarded.
 Except for Ted!
 Off he went to the upper level, leaving us behind.